jennylsmith/Isoseq3_workflow/README.md

 ### Post-IsoSeq3 workflow

-1. Align the hq-transcripts.fastq files with minimap2
+1. Align the high quality transcripts.fastq files with minimap2.
     - This will concatentate the 24 high quality fastq (polished.hq.fastq) files  and the concatenated polished.hq.fastq is aligned to the reference genome and will demultiplex the isoform counts.
-  - It will  Sort/index the aligned BAM files as well, requiring SAMtools and bedtools if desired.
+    - It will  Sort/index the aligned BAM files as well, requiring SAMtools and BEDtools.
     - The prefix string must be the same one used in the `isoseq3 cluster` step.

 ```
 prefix="test"
 sbatch  5_minimap2_Isoseq3.sh
 ```

-2. Use Cupcake ToFu to collapse the isoforms based on alignment coords and calculate abundance of non-redundant isoforms, and demultiplex the sample conditions (eg control vs treated).
+2. Collapse the isoforms based on alignment coords, calculate abundance of non-redundant isoforms, and demultiplex the sample conditions (eg control vs treated) using cDNA cupcake.
     - This step will also filter out 5' degraded isoforms using cDNA cupcake.
-  - It require the information from the manifest file to define sample conditions.
+    - It requires the information from the manifest file to define sample conditions (see step 0).
+    - The PacBio data will be demultiplexed to sample/condition level using the manifest information, and aligned using minimap2, to allow one to visualize the individual samples or conditions in IGV.
+    - requires minimap2 and SAMtools to run.
-  - Cupcake Tofu should be up-to-date and make sure to use `git pull` on your cDNA_Cupcake repo periodically.
+    - Cupcake Tofu should also be up-to-date and make sure to use `git pull` on your cDNA_Cupcake repo periodically.
 May need to re-install and rebuild the scripts as well dependeing how out of date your repo is.

 ```
 high_quality_fq="XXXX.hq.fastq"